dotnet/docs/docs/core/whats-new/dotnet-6.md

 ## HTTP/3

 .NET 6 includes preview support for HTTP/3, a new version of HTTP.
 HTTP/3 solves some existing functional and performance challenges by using a new underlying connection protocol called QUIC.
 QUIC establishes connections more quickly, and connections are independent of the IP address, allowing mobile clients to roam between wifi and cellular networks.
-For more information, see [HTTP/3 support in .NET 6](https://devblogs.microsoft.com/dotnet/http-3-support-in-dotnet-6/).
+For more information, see [Use HTTP/3 with HttpClient](../extensions/httpclient-http3.md).

 ## ASP.NET Core

 ASP.NET Core includes improvements in minimal APIs, ahead-of-time (AOT) compilation for Blazor WebAssembly apps, and single-page apps.
 In addition, Blazor components can now be rendered from JavaScript and integrated with existing JavaScript based apps. <!--For more information, see [What's new in ASP.NET Core 6](/aspnet/core/release-notes/aspnetcore-6.0).-->

+### OpenTelemetry

+.NET 6 brings improved support for [OpenTelemetry](https://opentelemetry.io/), which is a collection of tools, APIs, and SDKs that help you analyze your software's performance and behavior.
+APIs in the <xref:System.Diagnostics.Metrics?displayProperty=fullName> namespace implement the [OpenTelemetry Metrics API specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md).
+For example, there are four instrument classes to support different metrics scenarios.
+The instrument classes are:

+- <xref:System.Diagnostics.Metrics.Counter%601>
+- <xref:System.Diagnostics.Metrics.Histogram%601>
+- <xref:System.Diagnostics.Metrics.ObservableCounter%601>
+- <xref:System.Diagnostics.Metrics.ObservableGauge%601>

 ## File I/O

+For more information, see the [File IO improvements in .NET 6](https://devblogs.microsoft.com/dotnet/file-io-improvements-in-dotnet-6/) blog post.

 ## Security